JayyDoesDev/jasper/apps/databases/README.md

-# JasperExternalDependencies
+# Jasper Databases [MongoDB and Redis]

-This project provides the external dependencies infrastructure for the Jasper Bot ecosystem using Docker containers.
+This contains databases infrastructure for the Jasper Bot using Docker containers.
 It sets up MongoDB and Redis services in an isolated Docker network with fixed IP addresses.

 ## 📋 Overview

-The JasperExternalDependencies project contains:
+The Jasper Databases [MongoDB and Redis] contains:
 - **MongoDB**: Database service for persistent data storage
 - **Redis**: In-memory cache and session storage
 - **Docker Network**: Isolated network configuration for service communication